-- John James Audubon documented all the birds in North America in his book The Birds of America.
-Why do you think he decided to document birds? - The birds in the book are all shown at actual size.
+- John James Audubon documented all the birds in North America in his book The Birds of America. - The birds in the book are all shown at actual size.
 So, this book is really big!
 It is called a "double elephant folio" because of the large paper size required.
-The book is 2 feet wide by 3 feet high.
+The book is 2 by 3 feet.
 If you have a tape measure, extend it to 3 feet to see the height of the book. - There are 435 prints of birds in Audubon's book.
 Some of them are digitized online.
 Find a bird that stands out to you.
-Why did you pick that bird?
+Why did you pick this bird?

-Explore either the American white pelican, the barn owl, or the blue jay on the website of the National Audubon Society.
-(The organization was named after the artist and is dedicated to protecting birds.)
+Explore either the American white pelican, the barn owl, or the blue jay on the website of the National Audubon Society, an organization named after the artist and dedicated to protecting birds.
 See photographs and drawings of birds and listen to bird calls.

-Click on these links to explore more Zoom in for a closer look at the book
+Zoom in for a closer look at the book Explore other birds on the Audubon Society's website